-Move the arrow to one of the brackets on the slider to see:
+Move the arrow to one of the brackets in the slider to see:

-- the impact to your average annual residential bill and cost per kilowatt hour
+- The impact on your average annual residential bill and cost per kilowatt-hour

-- winners and losers as the balances shifts between service access and energy charges
+- Winners and losers as the balance shifts between service access and energy charges

-These are the trade-offs the Board must consider when setting rates
+These are trade-offs the Board must consider when setting rates.

 - Color Key